-How to Quickly Start an Online Store in 2020 Step-by-Step Guide
+How to Quickly Start an Online Store Step-by-Step Guide

 The eCommerce industry has seen massive growth in recent times with lots of people creating an online store every day, and the reason is undeniable.

 According to Digital Commerce 360 global e-commerce sales grew by 18% in 2018, with consumers spending over $2.86 trillion on the internet.
 In the US alone, eCommerce sales grew by 15% in 2018, which is 14.3% of total retail sales.

 But it’s not just the financial benefits that make the industry so tempting.
 Aside from the glamour of making money from sales, lots of aspiring online sellers are equally drawn in by the freedom and flexibility that starting an online store can offer.

 For example, it allows you to operate from any location of your choice, grow at your own pace, and to be your own boss.

 In this article, you’ll get to learn how to start an online store from scratch and everything you need to know about the business.